lewis-od/Quantum-Optics/README.md

 |   4    |  Cubic Phase |
 |   5    |      ON      |

-Running `python test_network.py` will load the pre-trained model from the `model` folder, and test it's accuracy against the data in `data/test.npz`.
+Running `python3 test_network.py` will load the pre-trained model from the `model` folder, and test it's accuracy against the data in `data/test.npz`.

-The file [cnn.py](cnn.py) is a convolutional neural network that classifies states by analysing a plot of their Wigner function.
+The file [cnn.py](cnn.py) is the start of a convolutional neural network that classifies states by analysing a plot of their Wigner function.